VarinR/Atmospheric-Science/README.md

 - Introduce and define the regions of interest in the Tropics.
 - Create scatterplots to visually explore the relationship between precipitation and CAPE.
-- Lay the foundation for subsequent analysis and insights
+- Lay the foundation for subsequent analysis and insights.

 #### Key Findings